ixik-melissa/libqrcode/README.md

 # How to build
 * Since the library is header-only, building is actually not necessary.
-* Just put the `include` folder of this project into your header search path and it should just work.
+* Just place the `include` folder of this project into your header search path.
 * However, if you'd like to run the tests, please select the top-level of the project in order to run _CMake_.

 ## How to run the tests
-If you would like to run the tests, one has to add the following cmake flag: `-DQRCODE_TESTS_ENABLED:BOOL=True`
+If you would like to run the tests, one has to add the following _CMake_ flag: `-DQRCODE_TESTS_ENABLED:BOOL=True`

 ## Debug builds using MSVC
-Building with tests enabled in _Debug_ configuration won't build due to an issue in _Microsoft_'s STL implementation. _Release_ configuration works though.
+Building with tests enabled in _Debug_ configuration won't build due to an issue in _Microsoft_'s STL implementation.
+_Release_ configuration works though.

 # CI builds
-CI builds consist of a test build for _Windows_ and _Linux_.
+The CI pipeline consist of test builds and demo builds for _GCC_, _Clang_, _AppleClang_ and _MSVC_.
 If and only if all builds were successful, the CI state is green.